-My team is often asked a lot of questions about the best way to manage money when overseas.
-Here are my tried and tested suggestions.
+What’s the best way to manage your money when overseas?
+Here are our 9 tried and tested suggestions.

 Before you go

-Consider travel insurance.
-Travel insurance is important to help you avoid expensive costs in the event that something goes wrong, which unfortunately it sometimes does.
-It’s important to find the right cover to suit you.
+Sometimes things go wrong and when you’re overseas, that’s the last thing you want to happen.
+Travel insurance is important to help you avoid expensive costs in the event that something goes wrong.
+It’s important to find the right cover to suit you so take a look at all the different options and levels of cover

 What to consider when booking travel insurance: